Education & Training

 Frontiers Scholars Club

-The Frontiers Scholars Club is a monthly forum where scholars have the opportunity to come together with experienced researchers to share work in progress, discuss career development, identify resources to support thier research, troubleshoot mentorship issues, learn about new research strategies, and address work-life balance.
+The Frontiers Scholars Club is a monthly forum where scholars have the opportunity to come together with experienced researchers to share work in progress, discuss career development, identify resources to support their research, troubleshoot mentorship issues, learn about new research strategies, and address work-life balance.
 All KL2 and TL1 trainees participate in the Frontiers Scholars Club along with other early-career clinical and translational researchers.

-Contact Tresza Hutcheson for more information.
+Contact Holly Zink, Ph.D., MSA, for more information.

 Clinical Research Professionals (Training and Certification)